 Re-measure the baseline building pressure using the same time averaging period recorded in Section RA3.8.6.1 or use the average of the baseline pressures measured in Section RA3.8.6.1.
-This measurement is defined as the Pre-Test Baseline Building Pressure.
+This measurement is defined as the Pro-Tost Baseline Building Prossure.
 If desired for greater accuracy, a longer time averaging period may be used.
-Record the Pre-Test Baseline Building Pressure.
+Record the Pro-Tost Baseline Building Prossure.

 Unseal the blower door fan.
 Turn on and adjust the fan to create an induced building pressure of approximately 50 Pa.
-Induced building pressure shall be defined as the (unadjusted) building pressure minus the pre-test baseline building pressure.
-If a 50 Pa induced building pressure cannot be achieved because the blower door fan does not have sufficient flow capacity, then achieve the highest induced building pressure possible with the equipment available.
+Induced building pressure shall be defined as the (unadjusted) building pressure minus the pre test baseline building pressure.
+If a 50 Pa induced building pressure cannot be achieved because the blower door fan does not have sufficient flow capacity, then achieve the highest induced building pressure building pressure available.